 The estimated monthly interest repayment for an overdraft limit of R15 000 at an interest rate of 15% per month where R8 000 of the overdraft limit has been used is R100.

 Credit Protection Plan:

-The Credit Protection Plan will cover you in case of death, disability, critical illness or retrenchment.
+You can take up a Credit Protection Plan that will cover you in case of death, disability, critical illness or retrenchment.
 You can get cover to protect your loan or facility with Absa Life Limited or any other licensed life insurer.

 Applying is easy

 - An overdraft is linked to your cheque account making it easy to track and manage transactions

 - Helps to maintain a good credit history by avoiding debit reversals due to insufficient funds

 - Ensures timely payments are made and avoid late payments penalties